GSVSRINIVASAN/database-management-system-srini/README.md

 # srinivasan
-this my 1st project
+i am non-it student and but I interest in programming languages so I did python couse